Director of CLE & Section Programming

 How do you help our members?

-As CLE & Sections Coordinator I collaborate with KBA staff and bar leaders to produce timely, educational, entertaining and high-quality CLE programming for the members of the KBA.
+As the Director of CLE & Section Programming, I collaborate with KBA staff and bar leaders to produce timely, educational, entertaining and high-quality CLE programming for the members of the KBA.
 I help our members stay educated while at the same time provide opportunities for attorneys to earn their yearly CLE credit requirements for the state of Tennessee.
 I provide many of the resources our members need to learn new skills which will give them the knowledge to improve the way they practice law and embrace their legal future with confidence.
 Talking and connecting with our KBA Members is one of the highlights of my job, along with working with the KBA’s Committee and Section volunteers.
 They give me guidance on which programs would be of interest to our members and help keep me informed on upcoming changes in the law.
 I also produce and maintain an extensive online CLE catalog which in turn gives our members more opportunities to earn CLE credit hours on their own time.

 What is a typical day for you?